Different types of Mobile Sensors

 Different sensors in mobile phones play a vital role.
-Today’s smartphones are laced with many advanced features combining many small but highly functioning components, all together these tiny components make today’s mobile devise smarter.
-Many tiny mobile sensors have some distinct functions to equip your mobile, have you ever thought of, how mobile can automatically adjust screen brightness or on the torch when shake or shows the exact location on maps, etc., all these is done with the help of different small tiny sensors located in your smartphone.
+Today’s smartphones are laced with many advanced features combining many small but highly functioning components, all together these tiny components make today’s mobile devices smarter.
+Many tiny mobile sensors have some distinct functions to equip your mobile, have you ever thought of, how mobile can automatically adjust screen brightness or on the torch when you shake your phone or how it shows the exact location on maps, etc., all this is done with the help of different small tiny sensors located in your smartphone.
 Here is brief knowledge about all the major and most useful sensors in mobiles.

 Types of sensors in mobile

 - Hall Sensor

 An accelerometer sensor in mobile is used to detect the smartphone’s orientation whether it is in portrait or landscape orientation.
 The accelerometer sensor provides a comfortable viewing experience for the user.